stsquad/emacs_chrome/README.md

 browser.
 This is because extensions cannot spawn new processes as a security measure.

-The extension packages native elisp version that can be run inside GNU Emacs itself, just follow the instructions from the options page of the extension.
+The extension packages a native elisp version that can be downloaded, just follow the instructions from the options page of the extension.
 It has been known to work with GNU Emacs and Aquamacs (MacOS); it is presently not compatible with XEmacs.
-You can also install edit-server.el via MELPA:

-    M-x package-install edit-server

 Other example edit servers can be found at the project homepage.
 There is no reason why other server scripts could not spawn other editors